ko1/nakayoshi_fork/README.md

 ## Usage

-You only need to `require "nakayoshi_fork"`.
+You only need to `require "nakayoshi_fork"` to enable the gem.

-If you want to disable nakayoshi-fork, then use `fork(nakayoshi: false)` or `fork(cow_friendly: false)`.
+If you want to disable `nakayoshi_fork`, use `fork(nakayoshi: false)` or `fork(cow_friendly: false)`.

 ## Mechanism

+### Ruby 2.1 GC

-MRI 2.1 employs generational GC algorithms that separate YOUNG objects and OLD objects.
+MRI 2.1 uses a generational GC algorithm that separate *young* objects and *old* objects:

-Young objects will be promoted to old objects when they survive 1 GC.
+1. *Young* objects are promoted to *old* objects when they survive 1 GC cycle.
-After surviving 1 GC, set OLD bit for each young objects.
-So that we can recognize the promoted objects are old objects.
+2. After surviving 1 GC cycle, the `old` bit is set for each *young* object so we can tell that the promoted objects are now *old* objects.

-MRI 2.1 uses bitmap for the old object bit and it is CoW friendly.
+MRI 2.1 also uses a bitmap to store the old object bit which means it's CoW friendly.

+### Ruby 2.2 GC

-However, Ruby 2.2 employs an algorithm to promote young objects after 3 GCs.
+MRI Ruby 2.2 uses an algorithm to promote *young* objects after 3 GC cycles instead of 1.

-To count GC surviving number, all of objects have *age* field per objects (2 bits field to count 0 to 3).
+To count GC survivors, all objects have an *age* field (2 bits field to count fron 0 to 3).

-Created objects are age 0, and age 3 objects are promoted (old) objects.
+Newly created *young* objects are age 0.
+Promoted *old* objects are age 3.

-Unfortunately, age fileds are embed to object header, so that when there are many young objects, but promoted soon is problem because their object headers are written and mark as dirty page.
+Unfortunately, the `age` fields are embedded into object headers.
+This means that when there are many young objects premature promotion is a problem because object headers are written and marked as a dirty page.

 This is why MRI 2.2 has CoW friendly problem on fork.

-nakayoshi_fork gem promotes most of young objects before fork by invoking GC some times.
+The `nakayoshi_fork` gem promotes most of young objects before fork by invoking GC some times.

 ### Result:

-The following results are tests using nakayoshi-fork on my environment (2GB 64bit CPU Ubuntu machine).
+The following results are tests using `nakayoshi_fork` on my environment (2GB 64bit CPU Ubuntu machine).

 Test script is here: